AOEpeople/aoe_technology_radar/README.md

 Set the environment variable `REACT_APP_RADAR_NAME`.
 The default is "AOE Technology Radar".

 ### Host the application under a sub path
 To host the application under a sub path, set the environment variable `PUBLIC_URL`, e.g. "/techradar".
-The default is "/build".
+The default is "/".

 ### Change the favicon
-To change the favicon, create a public folder in your application and put your `favicon.ico` in it.
+To change the favicon, create a folder named `public` and put your `favicon.ico` in it.

 ### Change the logo
-To change the logo, create a public folder in your application and put your `logo.svg` in it.
+To change the logo, create a folder named `public` and put your `logo.svg` in it.

 For reference have a look at [public/logo.svg](./public/logo.svg).

 ### Change the date format
 By default the Date format used in the app is `"MMMM YYYY"`.
-You can change this by editing the config file as shown below.
+You can change this by editing the `config.js` file as shown below.
 Please be sure you are entering a valid [moment.js format string](https://momentjs.com/docs/#/displaying/format).

 ```json